 It is RUSVM's policy that all students living off campus must select off-campus housing from listed properties, which is further explained below.
 For additional information, please do not hesitate to contact us at email@example.com.

 RUSVM has worked alongside landlords and property managers to establish minimum security standards with the aim of reducing burglaries and break-ins where our students live off campus.
-The properties published on the RUSVM Housing website, the “listed properties”, have met these standards.
+The properties published on the RUSVM Off-Campus Housing website, the “Listed Properties,” have met these standards.

-To enhance the safety and security of RUSVM students, the University requires all new students and those transitioning out of campus housing to obtain housing in listed properties.
+To enhance the safety and security of RUSVM students, RUSVM requires all new students and those students transitioning out of campus housing to obtain housing in Listed Properties.

-While living in listed properties will not eliminate the risk of an incident, the University believes this course of action is necessary to enhance the safety and security of the RUSVM community members and allow more effective deployment of our security forces.
+While living in Listed Properties will not eliminate the risk of an incident, the University believes this course of action may enhance the safety and security of the RUSVM community members and allow more effective deployment of our security forces.

 Failure to comply with this policy may result in action by RUSVM.
 Please refer to the policy within the RUSVM student handbook to review the full policy to ensure your understanding and compliance.

-Properties are not listed for a number of reasons, including non-compliance with the RUSVM’s security standards, location (may be in a deserted area or outside of the RUSVM Safety and Security Department patrol zone) or as a result of prior student issues with the landlord or property manager.
+There are many properties that are not listed for a number of reasons, including but not limited to the properties failing to comply with RUSVM’s security standards, location (may be in a deserted area or outside of the RUSVM Safety and Security Department patrol zone) or as a result of prior issues between RUSVM students and the landlord or property manager.

-Our Off-Campus Housing website offers a selection of listed properties for approved incoming students, for students living on island and for faculty members who are in need of housing.
-Students select the accommodations of their choice from the listed properties: the Housing Department does not assign housing to students.
+Our Off-Campus Housing website offers a selection of Listed Properties for approved incoming students, for students living on island and for faculty members who are in need of housing.
+Students have sole control over selecting the accommodations of their choice from the listed properties.
+The RUSVM Housing Department does not assign housing to students and is therefore not responsible for the terms of the lease between the landlord or property manager and student/tenant.
 We are here to assist you from your planning stages to move to the island right through to your move off island.